-4.5 JOINT NON-BASE FUNDING COMMITTEE (JNBFC)
+4.5 JOINT NON-BASE FUNDING COMMITTEE (JNBFC

 - 4.5.1 At the call of either party, the Joint Standing Committee will be convened as the Joint Non-Base Funding Committee.
 This committee is expected to meet either in person or through some other means on very short notice (24 to 48 hours). - 4.5.2 The parties shall mutually agree upon a chairperson and vice-chairperson who shall not attend meetings or have a vote except as outlined below. - 4.5.3 The JNBFC shall normally operate on a consensus basis without the chairperson or vice-chairperson present.
-If consensus is not possible then the chairperson will attend the next meeting as a voting member and each of the parties will designate which of their two representatives shall be their voting member for that meeting. - 4.5.4 The vice-chairperson will act for the chairperson when s/he is unavailable - 4.5.5 The JNBFC shall be responsible for:

-- Resolving disputes as to the meaning and application of this Letter of Agreement and for providing recommendations to the parties on changes to this Letter of Agreement; - Providing a timely response to requests for non-base funded projects/activities which require a quicker response than is available through normal College channels.
-Such responses shall be reviewed by the Education Council and will not be available as precedents for future decisions; and - Providing a timely response to special requests for non-based funded projects/activities which request a variation to the Collective Agreement or attached letters of agreement.
+If consensus is not possible then the chairperson will attend the next meeting as a voting member and each of the parties will designate which of their two representatives shall be their voting member for that meeting. - 4.5.4 The vice-chairperson will act for the chairperson when s/he is unavailable - 4.5.5 The JNBFC shall be responsible for: - Resolving disputes as to the meaning and application of this Letter of Agreement and for providing recommendations to the parties on changes to this Letter of Agreement; - Providing a timely response to requests for non-base funded projects/activities which require a quicker response than is available through normal University channels.
+Such responses shall be reviewed by the Senate and will not be available as precedents for future decisions; and - Providing a timely response to special requests for non-based funded projects/activities which request a variation to the Collective Agreement or attached letters of agreement.
 Such responses shall not be available as precedents for future decisions.
-Such projects/activities must be reviewed by the JNBFC at the end of its initial funding or within one year of its approval, whichever comes first, to determine whether the project/activity should continue. - When there is a disagreement between functional areas about which functional area should be the location of the non-base funded activity, the matter shall be decided by the Dean(s) after consultation with the affected functional area. - When functional areas disagree with a decision made under 6.4, the matter shall be referred to the JNBFC for resolution. - The College will provide the Union with a copy of all reports on NBF programs provided to the Board. - The College will respond within a reasonable time to request for information on NFB programs from parties through their representatives on the JNBFC.
+Such projects/activities must be reviewed by the JNBFC at the end of its initial funding or within one year of its approval, whichever comes first, to determine whether the project/activity should continue.

+- When there is a disagreement between functional areas about which functional area should be the location of the non-base funded activity, the matter shall be decided by the Dean(s) after consultation with the affected functional area. - When functional areas disagree with a decision made under 6.4, the matter shall be referred to the JNBFC for resolution. - The University will provide the Union with a copy of all reports on NBF programs provided to the Board. - The University will respond within a reasonable time to request for information on NFB programs from parties through their representatives on the JNBFC. - The parties agree to establish a Joint Committee to review the non-base funded programs and the appropriate terms and conditions of employment for employees working in such programs.
+The committee will be comprised of two (2) representatives from the University and two (2) from the Union.
+The committee shall make any recommendations to their respective principals by June 30, 2014.
+The committee will not have the power to bind the parties' respective principals.